ZenetGame/ZenetAleo/README.md

        Leo ✅ Executed 'zenet.aleo/new'
 ```

-There are three outputs here: the `Board`, record owned by Player 1, and two `InvisiblePieces` records, owned by Player 1 and Player 2, respectively.
+There are three outputs here: the `Board` record, owned by Player 1, and two `InvisiblePieces` records, owned by Player 1 and Player 2, respectively.
 Notice that the values for `cell_state` and `cell_occ` in the `Board` record are `1023u32` and `682u32`, respectively.
 These correspond to the initial board arrangement (see [Implementation Details](#implementation-details) above).

 ### 3. Player 1 makes their first move

-Suppose that Player 1 rolls a 3 on the dice and wishes to move the game piece currently located on the 9th cell of the board to cell #12.
+Suppose that Player 1 rolls a 3 on the dice and wishes to move the game piece currently located on cell #9 to cell #12.

 This is the resulting board after this move is executed: